-The Puerto Rico Medicaid Program's (PRMP's) Program Management Office (PgMO) will store the approved Deliverable Management Plan Aid and any approved revisions will be stored on the PRMP PgMO SharePoint site or in an alternative location specified by PRMP.
+The PRMP's PgMO will store the approved Deliverable Management Plan Aid and any approved revisions will be stored on the PRMP PgMO SharePoint site or in an alternative location specified by PRMP.
 PRMP and the PRMP PgMO will make the plan available to project stakeholders as needed.
-Currently, BerryDunn provides PRMP PgMO services.